-- A student will be assigned to two hours of Saturday School for each period of truancy and will receive four hours of Saturday School for being truant for two or more periods. - A student assigned to Saturday School must serve the Saturday School on either of the dates assigned (within two week interval).
+- 1. A student will be assigned to two hours of Saturday School for each period of truancy and will receive four hours of Saturday School for being truant for two or more periods. - 2.
+A student assigned to Saturday School must serve the Saturday School on either of the dates assigned (within two week interval).
 Failure to attend Saturday School after assignment will be considered defiance of authority (Education Code 48900) and will result in suspension from school.
 Continued failure to attend Saturday School will result in a referral to the School Attendance Review Board (S.A.R.B.). - 3.
 Attendance letters will be mailed on a bi-weekly basis for students on the 24th, 48th, and 66th class period unexcused absence.
 A School Attendance Review Team (SART) will be recommended.
 Included in the meeting will be the student, parent(s), counselor, assistant principal and other school personnel as needed (e. g., school resource officer, school psychologist, nurse).
 The team will meet, even if the parent cannot be in attendance, to devise a plan to promote a positive change in the student's attendance.
 The parent will be advised of the plan and assistance will be requested.
-NOTE: An unexcused absence is considered 'truancy'. - A student with a work permit who exceeds 15 hours of Saturday School will have their work permit suspended. - 5.
-Juniors and seniors who abuse off campus lunch privileges or who accumulate more than 15
+NOTE: An unexcused absence is considered 'truancy'. - 4.
+A student with a work permit who exceeds 15 hours of Saturday School will have their work permit suspended.

-- Saturday School hours at any time during the year, will lose their off campus lunch privileges and may be subject to other disciplinary action. - 6.
+- 5. Juniors and seniors who abuse off campus lunch privileges or who accumulate more than 15 Saturday School hours at any time during the year, will lose their off campus lunch privileges and may be subject to other disciplinary action. - 6.
 After the 10th unexcused absence from a class in one quarter, the student will be referred to the Assistant Principal for the SARB process. - 7.
 A student owing more than 15 hours of Saturday School will be placed on Activity/Social Probation until Saturday School hours are reduced to 15 hours or below. - 8.
 A student who leaves class without permission will be marked truant and will be subject to disciplinary action.
 Failure to check out and receive an off-campus pass through the attendance office will result in being considered truant.
-Appropriate consequences will then be assigned. - 9.
-Students assigned to Saturday School can only serve their hours: - (a) By attending regularly scheduled Saturday Schools.
+Appropriate consequences will then be assigned. - 8.9.
+A maximum of 16 hours can accrue yearly from 9th through 12th grade.
+(With a maximum of 48 hours assigned at the beginning of 12th grade) - 9.10.
+Students assigned to Saturday School can only serve their hours:

+(a) By attending regularly scheduled Saturday Schools.
 These are held every Saturday from 8:00 a.m. to noon in the cafeteria.
 Students receive 4 hours credit for attending.
-STUDENTS MUST SHOW ID UPON ENTRANCE. - (b) By having ten days of Perfect Attendance.
+STUDENTS MUST SHOW ID UPON ENTRANCE.

+(b) By having ten days of Perfect Attendance.
 Students who have ten days with no tardies or absences will have 12 hours of Saturday School cleared.
 To receive Perfect Attendance credit, students must serve one day of Saturday School during those 10 days of Perfect Attendance.
-It is the student's responsibility to notify the attendance office of having 10 days of perfect attendance. - (c) By participating in Trash on Wheels Program.
+It is the student's responsibility to notify the attendance office of having 10 days of perfect attendance.

+(c) By participating in Trash on Wheels Program.
 Students are assigned on first come basis.
 Students receive 2 hours credit for each day of participation.
 To receive Trash on Wheels credit, students are directed to serve one day of Saturday School for each Trash on Wheels duty.